osuwariboy/stardust-taskmanager/README.md

 * #2: The user must be able to delete a task.
 * #3: The user must be able to mark a task as completed.
 * #4: A confirmation message must be shown when the user successfully add, complete or delete a task _(hint: flash messages)_.
-* #5: When the user clicks on a task, he must land on task page, with buttons to complete or delete the task.
+* #5: When the user clicks on a task, he must land on a task page, with buttons to complete or delete the task.
 * #6: Add pagination to the task list _(optional)_.